-- (a) Put systems in place for pupils to confidently report abuse - (b) Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - (c) Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback.
+(a) Have systems in place for pupils to confidently report abuse by facilitating a culture of trust and acceptance across the school and encouraging open dialogue between trusted adults and children.

+(b) Ensure our reporting systems are well-promoted, easily understood and easily accessible for pupils by keeping visual information current and accurate, by colleagues being visible and accessible in school and by being transparent with children when considering how best to meet their needs.

+(c) Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback.